Artemys-Aptos/.github/profile/README.md

 ## Overview

 **Artemys AI** is an AI-powered social platform built on the **Aptos blockchain** for the **Code Collision Hackathon**.
-It enables users to generate, share, and monetize high-quality AI-generated images and their corresponding prompts.
+It enables users to generate, share, and monetize high-quality generative AI prompts, and their generated AI Image output.

 At its core, the platform features a unique **Prompt Generator** tool powered by a customized AI model based on **GPT-4o**, designed to help users—especially those new to AI—create refined prompts that produce the best possible AI-generated images.